-If we immediately stopped greenhouse gas emissions, global warming would not stop for decades or maybe even centuries.
+If we immediately stopped greenhouse gas emissions, global warming would not stop for decades or even centuries.
 Carbon dioxide, the major heat-trapping gas, stays active in the atmosphere for hundreds of years.
-So, even if we take major actions now, it will be a long time before we see visible results.
-However, if we do nothing, as these climate change facts show scientists predict that global temperature will continue to rise.
+So, even if we take significant actions now, it will be long before we see visible results.
+However, if we do nothing, as these climate change facts show, scientists predict that global temperature will continue to rise.

 The approach to dealing with climate change is in two stages.
 The first is reducing greenhouse gas emissions, and the second is adapting to the existing changes.
 A two-step solution seems easy enough, but climate change is a complex problem.
 And it's going to cost a lot of money.
 Forecasters predict that the impacts of climate change could cost as much as 11-14% of global GDP. by 2050.

 Natural climate solutions such as restoring lost forests and rewilding nature not only have the potential to help mitigate the worst but also create jobs and economic growth as we replace oil and gas.